 - To be eligible for this award you must:

 - Have a minimum FSU GPA of 3.20

 - Be actively working on an Honors in the Major thesis

-- The deadline to apply for this award for the Spring 2017 semester is February 24th, 2016.
+- The deadline to apply for this award for the Fall 2017 semester is October 20th, 2017.